 Obsessions, compulsions and addictions have always been in play.
-Now we see a somewhat new twist in driven behavior: In a time of plenty, many Americans seem to have become addicted to the act of choosing between this and that.
-This group has unwittingly developed what amounts to a jones for choosing from a smorgasbord of options.
+Now we see a somewhat new twist in driven behavior: In a time of plenty, some seem to have become addicted to the act of choosing between this and that.
+This group has developed what amounts to a jones for choosing from a smorgasbord of options.
 They get high on making choices.

-Of course Madison Avenue, the great facilitator of this shop-’til-you-drop scenario, has long depicted “choice” as utter bliss: Come and get 'em!
-These limited-edition widgets come in five, I say five, designer colors.
+Of course Madison Avenue, great facilitator in this shop-’til-you-drop scenario, has long depicted “choice” as utter bliss: Yowsah!
+Yowsah!
+Yowsah!
+These space age disposable widgets come in five designer colors.

 In both cases, the sloganeers show a telling awareness of the lure the word “choice” has today.
 Perhaps this is due to some new collective sense of powerlessness in the air.
 Or maybe the scam aspect of selling folks their own freedom is as old as dirt.

 French diplomat Charles Maurice de Talleyrand-Périgord’s (1754-1838) words on the topic of language remain crisp today.
 Talleyrand offered, “Speech was given to man to disguise his thoughts.”

 Some folks put a lot of store in choosing the perfect mate.
-They shop and they shop.
-But from what I’ve seen, it's what couples do after their choice/commitment that has more to do with the success of the relationship than the perfection of the choice, itself.
+They shop, and they shop, to be sure.
+But from what I’ve seen, what couples actually do, after their choice/commitment, has a lot more to do with the success of the relationship than anything else.
 Of course, some just keep shopping, vows or not.
 They can’t stop shopping and choosing.

 Can constantly switching TV channels for hours be a more satisfying experience than watching one interesting program?
 Well, the answer probably depends on whether you value what comes after the choice.
-After all, in order to be able to surf 200 channels, as opposed to only 50 or 100, customers gladly pay extra, although many of them never watch any program in its entirety.
+But no matter what the nervous viewers do they will inevitably be exposed to plenty of commercials prompting them to makes more choices.

 Bottom line: Choice addicts are schlemiels, because every time they accept that their options are limited to what’s on a menu put together by someone else, they are surrendering control to the list-maker.
-Meanwhile, the mountain of disposable schmidgets grows, evermore, as choice addicts cast off yesterday’s tarnished urge, to grab after today's sparkling urge ... just to get through the night.
+Meanwhile, the mountain of disposable widgets and schmidgets grows, evermore, as choice addicts cast off yesterday’s tarnished urge, to grab after today's sparkling urge ... to get through the night.